Avlaak/embedd-build-analyzer/README.md

 ## ❓ About This Extension

-This extension is part of the **[Embedded Project Manager](https://github.com/embeddteam/EmbeddedProjectManager.git)** – a comprehensive toolkit for embedded systems development in VS Code.
+This extension is part of the **[Embedd Project Manager](https://github.com/embeddteam/EmbeddedProjectManager.git)** – a comprehensive toolkit for embedded systems development in VS Code.

 ---